-Exploring the Complexity of Protein Structures with Artwork
+Exploring the Complexity of Protein Structures With Artwork

 How a curious chemist turned his love of protein structures into beautiful works of art.

-In 1998, a curious undergraduate chemist, Roger Armen, scribbled away for hours in his sketchbook to understand protein structures of viruses.
+In 1998, a curious undergraduate chemist, Roger Armen, PhD, scribbled away for hours in his sketchbook to understand protein structures of viruses.

 As he perfected the structures, eraser shavings and discarded drawings decorated his room.
 Scribbles in graphite slowly became smooth brush strokes in ink, acrylic paint and watercolor.
 Like scientific calligraphy, his ink drawings were becoming works of art.
 He’d spend hours drawing the same protein structure over and over.
 Lines, curves, loops and squiggles magically made the structures dance across the page.
 With every iteration, the abstract drawings were becoming an intriguing collision of art and science.